-Directors' responsibilities in respect of the preparation of financial statements
+Director's responsibilities in respect of the preparation of financial statements

-The Directors are responsible for the preparation of the financial statements of Agora Microfinance Zambia Limited ("the Company") that give a true and fair view, comprising the statement of financial position as at 31 December 2021, and the statement of profit or loss and other comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, and the notes to the financial statements which include a summary of significant accounting policies and other explanatory notes, in accordance with International Financial Reporting Standards, the requirements of the Companies Act of Zambia and the Banking and Financial Services Act of Zambia.
-In addition, the directors are responsible for preparing the directors' report.
+The Directors' are responsible for the preparation of the financial statements of Agora Microfinance Zambia Limited ("the Company") that give a true and fair view, comprising the statement of financial position as at 31 December 2022, and the statements of profit or loss and other comprehensive income, changes in equity and cash flows for the year then ended, and the notes to the financial statements which include a summary of significant accounting policies and other explanatory notes, in accordance with IFRS Standards as issued by the International Accounting Standards Board (IFRS Standards) and in compliance with the requirements of the Companies Act and the Banking and Financial Services Act of Zambia.
+In addition, the Directors' are responsible for preparing the directors' report.

-The Directors are also responsible for such internal controls as they determine is necessary to enable the preparation of the financial statements that are free from material misstatement, whether due to fraud or error and for maintaining adequate accounting records and an effective system of risk management, as well as the preparation of the supplementary schedule included in these financial statements.
-The Directors have assessed the ability of the Company to continue as a going concern and have no reason to believe that the business will not be a going concern in the year ahead.
+The Directors' are also responsible for such internal controls as they determine is necessary to enable the preparation of the financial statements that are free from material misstatement, whether due to fraud or error and for maintaining adequate accounting records and an effective system of risk management, as well as the preparation of the supplementary schedule included in these financial statements.

+The Directors' have assessed the ability of the Company to continue as a going concern and have no reason to believe that the business will not be a going concern in the year ahead.